RockRapids/SHOP/asynch.md

 * CHECK ... review, re-measure before *cutting* or striking tactically
 * ACT ... do the most important thing possible, do it right NOW

-The important part of this pyramid is to plan the 10,000 most important moments of your 86,400 second day ... as you do this, then set the thoughts of daily actions in the context of your long-term 10,000 day vision of life.
+The important part of this pyramid is to PLAN the 10,000 most important moments of your 86,400 second day rigorously ... that's one sec in 8, not even 3 full hours ... but FOCUS intently on the most vital 10,000 seconds ... and keep working; working to relax, to stay in touch ... but not with a particular plan.
+Once you get in the habit of this focused pyramid of life, you will probably understand why you cannot sustain more than 3 intense hours in a day.
+The moments should all be treasured, but there's a different in terms of intensity.

 You vision will always inform what your are going to be planning, doing, checking, action upon ... and your actions will always, to an infinitestimally small degree always re-calibrate your vision.
 You should generally aim to gather intelligence ... and intelligence, like all information, can only have value when it surprises you, makes you uncomfortable and causes you to adjust.
 Get comfortable being in slight discomfort or unease, so that you are agile and able to constantly rebalancing ... as if you were a toddler just learning to walk.